skywarpy/NPHC-assessment/README.md

 To get started, import into Eclipse and run as Java application.
 Manual testing was done using Postman to simulate the GET, POST, PATCH, PULL and DELETE requests.

-CSV files that I used for testing are included in the folder **Postman Tests**.
+CSV files that I used for testing are included in this repository.

 ## Guide for uploading the CSV files to check functionality of POST:
 ### 1. Uploading to an empty database: